 Each year Rwanda draws thousands of visitors to Volcanoes National Park to see the gorillas at home in the mountains.
-The park is home to half of the world’s wild gorilla population and where legendary zoologist Dian Fossey spent 20 years studying the primates.
-For the lucky few who are fortunate enough to snag one of the few tracking permits dispersed by the Rwandan government each a day, the experience will leave an impression.
+The park is home to half of the world’s wild gorilla population.
+It is also where legendary primatologist Dian Fossey spent 20 years studying these gorillas.
+For the lucky few who are fortunate to snag one of the tracking permits dispersed by the Rwandan government each a day, a Rwanda gorilla trekking experience will certainly leave an impression.

-There are 10 habituated families of mountain gorillas located in the Rwandan sector of the Virunga Volcanoes specifically tracked for visitor interaction.
-Just like a typical human family unit, each gorilla family offers something unique and completely different, making no two gorilla treks the same.
+There are nine habituated families of mountain gorillas in the Rwandan sector of the Virunga Volcanoes tracked for visitor interaction.
+Each gorilla family offers something unique and completely different, making no two gorilla treks the same.

-Treks through Volcanoes National Park vary depending upon the gorillas’ movements.
-Most days, several groups are found within a two-hour trek, while the wet season moves gorillas to lower elevation for feeding, thus reducing trekking times to as little as 20 minutes.
-You’ll be grouped together with trekkers of the same fitness level.
-However, only 8 visitors are allowed per group, so the trek is intimate.
+Rwanda gorilla trekking through Volcanoes National Park varies depending upon the gorillas’ movements.
+Most days, several groups may be found within a two-hour trek.
+However, the wet season sends gorillas to lower elevations for feeding, reducing trekking times to as little as 20 minutes.
+Rangers group trekkers together based on fitness level.
+Only eight visitors are allowed per group, so the trek is intimate.
 Once found, travelers spend an hour with the gorillas.
-The experience of seeing the gorillas up close and personal in Volcanoes National Park is surreal, unexpected, and exhilarating all at the same time.
-It truly is one of the most memorable experiences you will ever have in your lifetime.
+The experience of seeing the gorillas up close and personal in Volcanoes National Park is both surreal and exhilarating.
+Rwanda gorilla trekking is truly one of the most memorable experiences you will ever have in your lifetime.

 Recommended Packing List for Rwanda Gorilla Trekking

-- Recommended clothing is long trousers and shirts when in the forest to avoid nettle stings
+- Long trousers and long-sleeve shirts when in the forest to avoid nettle stings

-- Sturdy walking shoes or hiking boots are essential in the wet forest
+- Sturdy walking shoes or hiking boots and hiking socks are essential in the wet forest.

 - Rain gear

-Porters are available to help carry your daypack for a small fee.
-We strongly encourage you to make use of this service, not only because it will make your trek more enjoyable, but because hiring a porter directly supports the local community.
+Porters are available to help carry your day pack for a small fee.
+We strongly encourage you to make use of this service, not only because it will make your Rwanda gorilla trekking experience more enjoyable, but because hiring a porter directly supports the local community.